 Customers seeking longer standard support and maintenance periods for each major release are encouraged to migrate to the Oracle Java SE product offerings (Oracle Java SE Support, Oracle Java SE Advanced, Oracle Java SE Advanced Desktop and Oracle Java SE Suite).
 Oracle Java SE product releases will follow the Oracle standard EOL policy for licensable products.
 During a release’s eight (8) year transition period, customers will be eligible to receive Oracle Premier Support for that entire period, in accordance with their support contract with Oracle.
 Past those 8 years, support customers will receive critical bug and security fixes as well as general maintenance releases as per the Oracle Extended Support terms.
 Oracle Java SE Support puts you in control of your upgrade strategy so you can enjoy continued peace of mind, knowing that no matter which product release you're running, Oracle can support your business.

 Examples of some key product dates for Oracle Java SE product offerings include:

 |GA Date||Premier Support |

 |Extended Support |

-* Oracle Java SE commercial offering EOL dates are provided here as examples to illustrate the Oracle Java SE Support, Oracle Java SE Advanced, and Oracle Java SE Suite EOL Policy.
-Customers should refer to Oracle Lifetime Support policy for the most up-to-date information.
+* Oracle Java SE product EOL dates are provided here as examples to illustrate the Oracle Java SE Support, Oracle Java SE Advanced, Oracle Java SE Advanced Desktop and Oracle Java SE Suite EOL Policy.
+Customers should refer to Oracle Lifetime Support Policy for the most up-to-date information.